myinnos/Kotlin-Example/README.md

     }
 }
 ```
-Started by letting Gradle know some dependencies, one set for the Support Library, another for the Kotlin runtime, and one more set for Anko obviously.
+Started by letting Gradle know some dependencies, one set for the Support Library, another for the Kotlin run-time, and one more set for Anko obviously.

 ###### Reference those dependencies